Supersmith1000/startup/README.md

 ### Elevator pitch

 This app allows you to track and share personal scoreboards and individuals stats optionally.
 This works great for sharing games and players stats as well as tracking them over extended periods of time.
+This allows you to save important information for the teams, and the players in an easy manner.
+Allowing the stat keepers to save this information and focus on whats really important, the game.

 ### Design